edha1/TODOscan/README.md

 TODOscan is a CLI tool built with **Go** that scans code and finds **TODO** comments.
 It also integrates with **git blame** and sorts based on the date that the comment was made, to prioritise older TODOS.

 ## ⚠️ This Project is a Work in Progress.
-> This project is a **work in progress**, I'm working on making the **output in date order as required, fixing any bugs**, adding features, and allowing for the search of other comment types (like FIXME).
+> This project is a **work in progress**, I'm working on making the **fixing any bugs, adding features,** and allowing for the search of other comment types (like FIXME).
 I have made this project to practise **Go** programming and increase development efficiency.
 ---

 ## ✨ Features